 Three-minute talk plus Questions and Answers

-On Aug 22 you will do a 3-minute talk where you will show something that tells the class about an astronomy topic that is of interest to you.
+On Aug 21 you will do a 3-minute talk where you will show something that tells the class about an astronomy topic that is of interest to you.
 Since you can't bring a star or galaxy or black hole into class, you need to send me ONE picture or short video (< 10 sec) as something you can talk about.
-You may pick a topic of your own, but here are some you might like.
-If you pick one from that list find ONE MORE article about the topic.
-If you choose your own topic, read two articles.
-By Friday night Aug 18 choose your topic.
+You must pick a topic from this list.
+After you pick one from that list find ONE MORE article about the topic.
+By Friday night Aug 17 choose your topic.
 It is first come first served so I will post what is being talked about here.
 If you duplicate some one else’s, I will tell you to pick another.
-By SUNDAY NIGHT Aug 20 attach the picture or video you wish to show to an e-mail and send it to me.
+By SUNDAY NIGHT Aug 19 attach the picture or video you wish to show to an e-mail and send it to me.
 I need it by then to make sure it will be informative to the class and to load it on to my computer for Tuesday.

 Both Friday and Sunday are deadlines with points attached.